 The continuing customer demand for ever higher bit rate data services, high-speed Internet access and other innovative services, and the on-going needs of network operators to fully exploit their installed base of metallic conductors (including copper pair and coaxial cables), will require the development of new Recommendations and enhancements to existing Recommendations covering all aspects of Transceivers operating over metallic conductors in the access part of the network, extending into the customer premises.
 These studies will include, but are not limited to, the transport of higher layer protocols, the management and test of the access systems, spectral management aspects and energy saving techniques.
-G.fast and emerging technologies will raise bit rates to 2 Gbit/s and beyond by combining the best aspects of optical, coaxial, and DSL technologies in hybrid systems with total wire length to the customers’ transceiver up to 400 m, and by using higher bandwidth profiles, and/or bonding.
-The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility: G.991.x series, G.992.x series, G.993.x series, G.994.1, G.996.x series, G.997.x, G.998.x series, G.999.1, and G.970x series.
+G.fast has raised bit rates up to 2 Gbit/s, and beyond by combining the best aspects of optical, coaxial, and DSL technologies in hybrid systems with total wire length to the customers’ transceiver up to 400 m, and by using 106MHz and 212MHz bandwidth profiles.
+Higher bit rates can be achieved by bonding.
+Functional and performance improvements are still under study.
+MGfast will raise bit rates further to 5 Gbit/s and targets further enhancements to bit rates up to 10 Gbit/s and beyond by combining the best aspects of optical, coaxial, and DSL technologies in hybrid systems with total wire length to the customers’ transceiver up to 200 m, and by using higher bandwidth profiles, and/or bonding.
+MGfast will also facilitate service distribution over the premises by using point-to-multipoint operation from the access node or distribution point to multiple end-user devices in the premises.
+MGfast will also introduce security and QoS-awareness (e.g., latency differentiation) in the physical layer.
+Functional and performance improvements are still under study.
+The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility: G.991.x series, G.992.x series, G.993.x series, G.994.1, G.996.x series, G.997.x, G.998.x series, G.999.1, G.970x, and G.971x series.
 The target audience for this question are the technology suppliers, chipset vendors, equipment vendors, and service providers active in the domain of providing access to a high-speed network from the customer premises.
 A global audience is targeted to facilitate a unified approach to the broadband access over metallic conductors.

 C.2 Question